vaishnavikosuri/Study-on-npm-ecosystem/README.md

 # _Too many packages - Is it a real problem?_ - **A study on npm ecosystem**

 ## Description
 This repository contains Jupyter notebooks and data files used for an empirical study on the npm ecosystem.
-The study aims to investigate if the abundance of npm packages pose any threats to the stability and sustainability of the npm ecosystem.
+The study aims to investigate if the abundance of npm packages pose any threats to the stability and sustainability of the npm ecosystem by developing a threat score.

 ## Contents
 - **Analysis Notebooks**: Jupyter notebooks for conducting different analyses: